 As young adults Billy, a Grocer’s Assistant, and Joe ended up living and working in south Dublin city.
 There are few details available on the brothers’ IRA careers but both started out with their local C Coy, 2nd Battalion.

 Billy was selected for the ASU on its formation in late 1920.
-Comrades included future custom House Men Jim Heery, George Gray, Paddy Evers, Christy Fitzsimons, John Muldowney and Joe Gilhooly under O/C Tom McGrath.
+Comrades included future Custom House Men Jim Heery, George Gray, Paddy Evers, Christy Fitzsimons, John Muldowney and Joe Gilhooly under O/C Tom McGrath (who was in hospital wounded when the Burning took place).
 Initially Doyle was in No. 2 Section (northside-based).
 But within a short time he transferred to No. 4 Section which covered his locality (according to BMH.WS0390 by Joe Gilhooly).
 When arrested at the Custom House, Billy gave his address as St. Kevin’s Cottages on Synge Street in Portobello.

 ASU No. 4 was highly active in the south-west city area including hot-spots like the ‘Dardanelles’ where they mounted many ambushes.
 Christy Fitzsimons tells of an abortive assassination attempt in April 1921 on an Auxiliary Capt.
 Tams at Harcourt Street and Billy Doyle’s involvement.
 On that occasion the target escaped.
 Conor McHenry, godson of IRA man Joe McHenry and a researcher into the Tan and Civil Wars, believes Doyle was an Intelligence man with the two units he was with before his arrest.